Hybrid-001/Hybrid-001/tutorial.md

 You can even open pull requests in your own repository and merge them yourself.
 It's a great way to learn the GitHub flow before working on larger projects.

+Click the Pull Requests tab of your hello-world repository.

+Click New pull request

+In the Example Comparisons box, select the branch you made, readme-edits, to compare with main (the orginal)

+Look over your changes in the diffs on the Compare page, make sure they're what you want to submit.

+Click Create pull request.

+Give your pull request a title and write a brief description of your changes.
+You can include emojis and drag and drop images and gifs

+Your collaborators can now review your edits and make suggestions.

+Merging your pull request

+In this final step, you wil merge your readme-edits branch into the main branch.

+Click Merge pull request to merge the changes into main.

+Click Confirm merge.

+Go ahead and delete the branch, since its changes have been incorporated, by clicking Delete Branch.

+Next steps

+By completing this tutorial, you've learned to created a project and make a pull request on GitHub.

+Here's what you accompished in this tutorial:

+Created an open source repository

+Started and managed a new branch

+Changed a file and commited those changes to GitHub.

+Opened and merged a pull request

+Take a look at your GitHub profile and you'll see your work reflected on your contribution graph.

+For more information about the power of branches and pull requests, see "GitHub flow".
+For more information about getting started with GutHub, see the other guides in the getting started quickstart.